Sentdex/GANTheftAuto/readme.md

 For custom datasets, you can construct .npy files that contain a sequence of image and action pairs and define a dataloader similar to 'class vizdoom_dataset'.
 Please refer to 'data/dataloder.py'.

+-- The above repository is deprecated and VizDoom environment might not run correctly in certain systems.
+In that case, you can use the docker installtaion of https://github.com/zacwellmer/WorldModels and copy the extraction scripts in the docker environment.

 ## Training
 We provide training scripts in './scripts'.